ccc41/NSGNN/README.md

 @inproceedings{chen2021probing,
-      title={Probing Negative Sampling for Contrastive Learning to Learn Graph Representations}, author={Shiyi Chen and Ziao Wang and Xinni Zhang and Xiaofeng Zhang and Dan Peng}, booktitle = {In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases}, year={2021}
+      title={Probing Negative Sampling for Contrastive Learning to Learn Graph Representations}, author={Shiyi Chen and Ziao Wang and Xinni Zhang and Xiaofeng Zhang and Dan Peng}, booktitle = {Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases}, year={2021}
 }
 ```